AlchemyCMS/alchemy-guides/guides/configuration.md

 config.abilities << "MyCustom::Ability"
 ~~~

 Roles can be translated in your locale files.
+See the [I18n guide](i18n) for details.

 ~~~ yaml
 # config/locales/en.yml